tum-ens/urbs/doc/implementdoc/equ-process.rst

 ratios these are now interpolated linearly between the value for full operation :math:`r^{\text{in/out}}_{yvp}` at full load and the minimum in/output ratios :math:`\underline{r}^{\text{in/out}}_{yvp}` at the minimum operation point.
-The mathematical explanation of this rule is given in :ref:`theory-min`.
+The mathematical explanation of this rule is given in :ref:`theory-AP`.

 In script `model.py` this expression is written in the following way for the input ratio (and analogous for the output ratios):